 - micro-organisms and other biological materials

-If your invention has military aspects, you need to be aware that the Commissioner can prohibit publication of applications in the interests of the defence of the Commonwealth.
+If your invention has military aspects, the Commissioner can prohibit the publication of your application in the interests of the defence of the Commonwealth.
 If this happens, a patent will not be granted.
-Also, the Defence Export Control Office regulates the export of defence and strategic goods and technologies.